BuberryWorldwide/hoang-an-poetry/2012/18-05-2012-the-prize-of-that-first-and-last-breath.md

 ---
-title: "The Prize Of That First and Last Breath"
+author: Unknown
+categories: Poetry
 date: 18/05/2012
-categories: Poetry
 layout: post
+title: The Prize Of That First and Last Breath
 ---

 **The Prize Of That First and Last Breath**